-- emergency and acute care medicine.
+- emergency and acute care medicine

-- · family medicine.
+- family medicine

-- general internal medicine and its subspecialties (eg. allergy/immunology, cardiology, endocrinology, gastroenterology, hematology, infectious diseases, nephrology, oncology, pulmonary medicine, rheumatology).
+- general internal medicine and its subspecialties (e.g., allergy/immunology, cardiology, endocrinology, gastroenterology, hematology, infectious diseases, nephrology, oncology, pulmonary medicine, rheumatology)

-- preventive and occupational medicine.
+- preventive and occupational medicine

-- neurology.
+- neurology

-- · obstetrics and gynecology.
+- · obstetrics and gynecology

-- osteopathic neuromusculoskeletal medicine.
+- osteopathic neuromusculoskeletal medicine

-- pain medicine, hospice, and palliative care.
+- pain medicine, hospice, and palliative care

-- physical medicine and rehabilitation.
+- physical medicine and rehabilitation

-- pediatrics and adolescent medicine.
+- pediatrics and adolescent medicine

-- geriatrics.
+- geriatrics

-- · psychiatry and behavioral medicine.
+- · psychiatry and behavioral medicine

-- general surgery and its subspecialties (eg, colon and rectal, neurologic, pediatric, plastic, thoracic, urologic, and vascular).
+- general surgery and its subspecialties (e.g., colon and rectal, neurologic, pediatric, plastic, thoracic, urologic, and vascular)

-- orthopedics and sports medicine.
+- orthopedics and sports medicine

-- anesthesiology.
+- anesthesiology

-- · otorhinolaryngology and ophthalmology.
+- otorhinolaryngology and ophthalmology

-- radiology.
+- radiology

-- pathology.
+- pathology

-- dermatology.
+- dermatology

-- other clinical discipline areas relevant to primary care in osteopathic medicine.
+- other clinical discipline areas relevant to primary care in osteopathic medicine

-CONTINUOUS KNOWLEDGE-BASE DEVELOPMENT AND LIFELONG LEARNING
+CONTINUOUS KNOWLEDGE BASE DEVELOPMENT AND LIFELONG LEARNING

-The osteopathic physician must demonstrate that he/she acquires and sustains knowledge of applicable foundational biomedical and clinical science concepts appropriate for clinical practice for lifelong learning, including, as applicable, at the point of care.
+The osteopathic physician must demonstrate the ability to acquire and sustain knowledge of applicable foundational biomedical and clinical science concepts appropriate for clinical practice for lifelong learning, including, as applicable, at the point of care.

-The osteopathic physician must demonstrate that he/she:
+The osteopathic physician must demonstrate the ability to:

-incorporates new developments in foundational biomedical and clinical science knowledge relevant to the practice of osteopathic medicine into his/her practice.
+incorporate new developments in foundational biomedical and clinical science knowledge relevant to the practice of osteopathic medicine into clinical practice.

-PRACTICE-BASED LEARNING AND IMPROVEMENT IN OSTEOPATHIC MEDICAL PRACTICE
+PRACTICE-BASED LEARNING AND IMPROVEMENT IN OSTFOPATHIC MFDICAL PRACTICE

-Practice-based learning and improvement is the continuous self-evaluation of osteopathic medical practice, utilizing evidence-based medicine approaches to develop best practices that will continuously improve patient experiences of care, reduce inefficiencies and redundancies, and result in optimal and equitable patient care outcomes.
+Practice-based learning and improvement is the continuous self-evaluation of osteopathic medical practice, using evidence-based medicine approaches to develop best practices that will continuously improve patient experiences of care, reduce inefficiencies and redundancies, and result in optimal and equitable patient care outcomes.